Board of Directors

 Emiliano Alessandri, Ph.D., is a Visiting Professor with the Transatlantic Affairs Program at the College of Europe, where he explores U.S. and EU policy toward the Middle East and North Africa.
 He is also a Senior Transatlantic Fellow with the German Marshall Fund of the United States, a Scholar with the Middle East Institute, a Research Associate with the Hellenic Foundation for European and Foreign Policy, a Scientific Board Member of the NATO Defense College Foundation, an Advisory Board Member of the U.S.-Italy Global Affairs Forum, an Editorial Board Member of the international affairs journal International Spectator, and serves as a Senior Cooperation Officer with the Organization for Security and Cooperation in Europe.
 He was an Associate Fellow at the Institute for International Affairs in Rome, a Visiting Fellow at the Woodrow Wilson School of Public and International Policies, and a Visiting Fellow at the Center for Transatlantic Relations.
 He has also worked at the European Commission for Directorate General Enlargement.
 He first became interested in the future of NATO during his undergraduate studies at the University of Bologna, and grew during his graduate studies at SAIS, Johns Hopkins; his master's thesis examined the significance of the creation of NATO in the U.S. diplomatic tradition.
 He received his Ph.D. from the University of Cambridge where he researched the intellectual and historical origins of the concept of the "Atlantic Community," NATO-EU defense and economic relations, and the idea of a League of Democracies.
 In 2007, he was a Research Fellow at the Streit Council.

-Domènec Ruiz Devesa, Vice Chairman, is a Member of the European Parliament from Spain.
+Domènec Ruiz Devesa, Vice Chairman, is a Member of the European Parliament from Spain, and Vice President of the Union of European Federalists.
 A lawyer, economist, and foreign policy specialist, he was born in Alicante, Spain in 1978.
 He graduated in 2002 from Universidad Carlos III de Madrid with degrees in Law and Economics, and from Universidad Nacional de Educacion a Distancia with a degree in Political Science and Sociology.
 He was appointed by the Spanish government to the European Youth Convention held in Brussels in July 2002.
 In 2005, Devesa obtained an M.A. in International Relations from the Johns Hopkins School of Advanced International Studies (SAIS), concentrating in European Studies and American Foreign Policy.
 His master's thesis is entitled "Atlanticism and Europeanism" and dwells on the common misconception about the apparent contradiction of these two ideas.
 Devesa has worked on development policy with the Inter-American Development Bank and with the World Bank in the Latin American and the Caribbean region.
 He has written on transatlantic and European affairs in Cafebabel, Freedom and Union, Temas para el Debate and Diario Informacion.
 Devesa previously served as President of the Washington European Society (WES) and Secretary General of the Spanish Socialist Worker's Party (PSOE) of Washington, D.C.

 Daniel S. Cartwright joined Federal Union in 1975, where he was active in Youth for Federal Union.
 He joined the Federal Union/AUD Board in the 1970s and has served as a Director ever since.
 An attorney and head of his own firm, Cartwright is a frequent lecturer on legal and ethical issues, and has also been President of the Houston Council for Drugs and Alcohol.
 Dan received the Waggoner Foundation's Jay Waggoner Distinguished Service Award in 2001.
 He served on the 2008 National Presidential Campaign Committee of Sen. Evan Bayh (D-IN).